gravitational/teleport/rfd/0096-helm-chart-revamp.md

 Proxies will have an initContainer checking if all auth pods from the past version were removed.
 Version check via the Teleport gRPC api (`PingResponse`) requires valid credentials to connect to Teleport.
-To workaround this issue we can rely on Kubernetes's service discovery through DNS to discover how many pods are running which version:
+To work around this issue we can rely on Kubernetes's service discovery through DNS to discover how many pods are running which version: